yenpeng/yenpeng.github.io/about.md

 By night, if not working, I am at the gym, reading, or meddling with this website from time to time.
 <br>
 <br>
-My interests include fitness, travelling, outdoors, financial modelling, arts and crafts, reading and surfing the internet in search of new / fun things to pick up.
+My interests include fitness, travelling, karaoke, the great outdoors, arts and crafts, reading, financial modelling and surfing the internet in search of new / fun things to pick up.
 <br>
 <br>
 {% include image.html url="/assets/images/profilephoto.jpg" width="100%" description="At Taman Negara." %}